OutSystems/docs-product/src/develop/ui/patterns/web/controls/search-balloon.md

 ---
 tags: runtime-traditionalweb;
-summary: SearchBalloon lets the users search a list while showing results.
+summary: Search Balloon lets the users search a list while showing the results simultaneously.
 ---

-# SearchBalloon
+# Search Balloon

 Search Balloon Widget lets the users search the content while the results update in the results list.
 Use the Search Balloon to guide users by, for example, showing recommendations based on what they enter in the Search field.

-**How to use**
+**How to use the Search Balloon UI Pattern**

 Follow these steps to create a result list that automatically updates when users enter a search query.